top of page

 Our team

-People Stuff has been created by Mark McCartney, Katie Elliott and Johnnie Moore.
+People Stuff will be hosted by Mark McCartney, Katie Elliott and Johnnie Moore.
+It has been created with our partner, Robert Poynton.

 We share an approach to working with groups that is rooted in spontaneity, presence and exploration.
 Between us, we have many decades of facilitation experience with a huge range of groups.
 We really like people - and one another.